 El Rey Theatre

 Down amongst the corporate nothingness of Mid-Wilshire, the El Rey often gets overlooked as a great live music venue, but the large space is one of our better ones.
 And with Commerson now in the neighborhood, your ideal pre-show spot has arrived.
-The shiny seafood restaurant is casual (there's TVs on the wall), so rolling in with a group isn't a problem, but still nice enough to use for a date.
+The modern seafood restaurant is casual (with TVs on the wall), so rolling in with a group isn’t a problem, but it’s still nice enough to use for a date.
 The poke appetizer and scallops are must-orders.

 The Greek Theatre

-The Wallis Annenburg Center for the performing arts
+The Wallis AnnenbErg Center for the performing arts

-If you had told us a few years ago that a bougie new theater three blocks over from Rodeo Drive would become one of LA’s best places to see new theater, we would’ve laughed in your face.
-But, alas Wallis Annenberg became that and more.
+If you had told us a few years ago that a luxury space three blocks over from Rodeo Drive would become one of LA’s best places to see new theater, we would’ve laughed in your face.
+But, Wallis Annenberg became that and more.
 And you need a place to eat beforehand.
 Beverly Hills doesn’t offer much in the way of reasonable dining that’s actually enjoyable, but our move in this situation is Citizen.
-The new restaurant within walking distance of the theater has a cool, artsy vibe, solid drinks, and a jidori chicken you’re going to want to get your hands/face on.
+The restaurant within walking distance of the theater has a cool, artsy feel, solid drinks, and a jidori chicken you’re going to want to get your hands/face on.

 The echo / echoplex

 You really haven’t lived if you haven’t spent a night dancing uncontrollably at The Echo/Echoplex.
-And there isn't better way to get your evening of glory started than over at Button Mash - the arcade bar down the street where the eating (and drinking) get started early.
-This is drunk Chinese food of the best variety with a solid beer list and long communal tables for everybody in the group to share everything.
+And there isn’t better way to get your evening of glory started than over at Button Mash - the arcade bar down the street.
+There’s tasty Chinese food, a solid beer list, and long communal tables for everybody in the group to share everything.
 And nobody turns down pinball.

 largo at the coronet

-Easily the best place to see very famous comedians do stand-up, the Largo on La Cienega is a classic and if you date enough in this city, you’ll absolutely see a show here.
+Easily the best place to see very famous comedians do stand-up and improv, the Largo on La Cienega is a classic and if you date enough in this city, you’ll absolutely see a show here.
 The move beforehand?
 Across the street at Sushi Fumi - our favorite affordable sushi spot in the city.
-At $65, there isn't a better more affordable omakase in town, but if you’re looking for less of a commitment, head to the bar and go in on the daily specials (the red snapper with yuzu pepper is a mouth miracle).
-Alcohol bonus: The Roger Room back at Largo is one of the best bars in Weho.
+Their $65 omakase is an excellent value, but if you’re looking for less of a commitment, head to the bar and go in on the daily specials (the red snapper with yuzu pepper is a mouth miracle).
+Alcohol bonus: The Roger Room in the back of Largo is one of the best bars in Weho.

-The half block trek between The Troubadour and Dan Tana’s is one of the great date night pilgrimages in this city, and we’re certainly not about to change that.
-Go eat some chicken parm and caesar salad inside the West Hollywood classic, get more drunk on red wine than you had expected, and go get weird at the very famous music venue next door.
+The half block trek between The Troubadour and Dan Tana’s is one of the great date night pilgrimages in this city.
+Go eat some chicken parm and caesar salad inside the West Hollywood institution, get more drunk on red wine than you had expected, and go get weird at the very famous music venue next door.

 Back before the Arts District was a place people even knew about, Villians Tavern was that strange vaudevillian bar/outdoor music venue “by the river” that you went to for a crazy weekend adventure.
-Fast forward a few years and now there’s more reason than you count to stay down there.
+Fast forward a few years and now there are more reasons than you can count to stay down there.
 Among our favorites?
 ERB.
-The restaurant/bar serves excellent food (the burger is a must), a seemingly endless beer and wine list, and a perfect outdoor patio for getting your night started.
+The restaurant/bar has excellent food (the burger is a must), a long beer and wine list, and a perfect outdoor patio for getting your night started.